openshift/enhancements/enhancements/machine-config/onprem-namespaces.md

 ## Proposal

-Instead of creating the namespaces at install time as is currently done, add them to the list of resources to be synced in the operator.
+Instead of creating the namespaces at install time as is currently done, add them to the list of resources to be synced in the machine-config-operator.
 This will allow us to add logic that considers the platform before creating them.

-For the naming, we propose `openshift-onprem` for all platforms that use these components.
+For the naming, we propose `openshift-hosted-network-services` for all platforms that use these components.
 There is no need for a platform-specific name since only one platform can exist at a time anyway.

 ### User Stories [optional]